dionannd/dionannd/README.md

 <br />

 Web Developer from Indonesia.
 Always learning to be a Full Stack Developer 🚀, like the new knowledge.
-Record traces by writing in [Jejak Koding](https://jejakkoding.blogspot.com).
+Record traces by writing in [My blog](https://blog.dianananda.site).

 **Talking about Personal Stuffs:**